 Remove fish from grill and garnish with lemon slices and additional chopped dill.

-If you would like to use fresh garlic in this recipe instead of garlic powder, mince it very finely before adding to the salt and pepper.
-Then using the back of a fork, press into a paste and spread on the fish.
-You can also add another herb, if you like, such as chopped fresh parsley.
+- To use fresh garlic instead of garlic powder, mince it before adding it to the salt and pepper.
+Then, using the back of a fork, press the spice mixture into a paste and spread it on the fish.
+You can also add fresh parsley to the mash.

 - Oil your grill grates before grilling the salmon to make sure it doesn't stick.
 You can also use a lightly oiled grill pan or grill basket (with holes) to keep the fish intact while still obtaining grill marks.

 - Swap out the dill for thyme like in this grilled salmon with thyme and lemon recipe.